acoderu/BallChase/ros2_ball_chase_ws/docs/Overview.md

 <a name="introduction"></a>
 ## 3. Introduction

 This document explores the fundamental computer science and engineering principles behind optimizing operating systems for real-time robotics applications.
-Using a Raspberry Pi running ROS2 as our case study, we'll examine how operating system design choices impact the deterministic behavior required for robotics.
+Using a Raspberry Pi 5 running ROS2 Humble as our case study, we'll examine how operating system design choices impact the deterministic behavior required for robotics.
 By understanding these principles, you'll gain insight into the critical relationship between system-level software architecture and the physical constraints of robotics applications.

 ```
 ┌─────────────────────────────────── Robotics System Architecture ───────────────────────────────────┐